alf-tool/alf-core/README.md

 is there but additional contributions (in lib/alf/...).
 You'll need an editor or IDE that supports code folding/unfolding.
 Then, follow the guide:

-* Fold everything but the Alf module.
+1. Fold everything but the Alf module.
-* Main concepts, first level of abstraction, should fit on one/two screens in height
+2. Main concepts, first level of abstraction, should fit on one/two screens in height
-* Unfold the concept you're interrested in, and return to the previous bullet
+3. Unfold the concept you're interested in, and return to the previous bullet

 Enjoy Alf!